 This is sometimes different at the boundary of a territory.
 If neither prairie dog knows who owns the border, they will approach each other and stop.
 One will turn around, raise its tail, and let the other sniff the scent glands.
 They then reverse roles before a small fight occurs.

-After more sniffing and fighting, they will decide who controls the boundary, and they both retreat into their respective sides.
+After more sniffing and fighting, they will decide who controls the boundary, retreating to their respective sides.

 As well as kissing, fighting, and sniffing, prairie dogs will also let others know the boundaries of their territory vocally.
 After a border dispute, prairie dogs can often be heard giving a loud bark.
 This two-note noise is harsh and is described as Ah-aaah.